Vedantroy475/My-Project-for-Edunet-Internship/README.md

 ### 1. `Vedant Roy Edunet Internship Project Report.pdf`

 This PDF document is the final project report submitted as part of the virtual internship.
-It includes detailed explanations of the projects, methodologies used, results obtained, and reflections on the learning experience.
+It includes detailed explanations of the ML project, methodologies used, results obtained, and reflections on the learning experience.

 ### 2. `Edunet_Internship_Project_Python_Notebook_by_Vedant_Roy.ipynb`